Systemic treatment of advanced cutaneous squamous and basal cell carcinomas

 - LoRusso PM, Rudin CM, Reddy JC, et al. Phase I trial of hedgehog pathway inhibitor vismodegib (GDC-0449) in patients with refractory, locally advanced or metastatic solid tumors.
 Clin Cancer Res 2011; 17:2502.

-- Basset-Seguin N, Hauschild A, Grob JJ, et al. Vismodegib in patients with advanced basal cell carcinoma (STEVIE): a pre-planned interim analysis of an international, open-label trial.
-Lancet Oncol 2015; 16:729.
+- Basset-Séguin N, Hauschild A, Kunstfeld R, et al. Vismodegib in patients with advanced basal cell carcinoma: Primary analysis of STEVIE, an international, open-label trial.
+Eur J Cancer 2017; 86:334.

 - Mohan SV, Chang J, Li S, et al. Increased Risk of Cutaneous Squamous Cell Carcinoma After Vismodegib Therapy for Basal Cell Carcinoma.
 JAMA Dermatol 2016; 152:527.